Naira98/Fund-Flow/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the LICENSE file for details.